stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 Having the actual object like that button or main window itself, it's easy to proceed just like with manually constructed form to start the main loop.

+## Conclusion

+GTK+ Haskell binding certainly can be used to create professional-looking user interfaces.
+As I hopefully showed you in this tutorial, using the bindings is very straightforward and doesn't require any special knowledge.
+For small forms Glade probably doesn't make much sense, but if you write something big, it may save you some tiresome work.
+Better yet, one don't have to be a Haskell programmer to design UI with Glade, this fact makes it easier to divide work between people.

 ## See also

 * [`gtk3` on Hackage](https://hackage.haskell.org/package/gtk3)